 The user-friendly service will keep your data safe thanks to its user industry-standard encryption and several other protocols put in place.

-Express VPN is really fast, with premium connecting speeds across servers in several countries.
+Nord VPN is really fast, with premium connecting speeds across servers in several countries.
 With plans underway to roll out its very own Lightway protocol, you can expect the speeds to increase further.

 The best VPN for Netflix should unlock restricted services/sites and get around TV streaming barriers easily.
 Express VPN allows you to access services like Netflix, BBC iPlayer, Amazon Prime Video, Hulu, Disney+, Spotify, HBO NOW, and Spotify from abroad.